bi-tm/express-nedb-rest/README.md

 To create a document, use a POST call and put the document into the HTTP.
 You can only insert one document per call.
 Each document must have a unique key value, which is named '_id'.
 If you don't define an _id for document, NeDB will generate a 16 character long string as _id.
 Please refer to [NeDB documentation](https://github.com/louischatriot/nedb#inserting-documents).
-Onb succes the server will respond with status code 201, and in the body the created document as JSON string.
+On success the server will respond with status code 201, and the body will contain the created document as JSON string.

 ## <a name="reading-documents">Reading Documents</a>
 Read operation are done HTTP GET calls.
 You may read single documents by appending the document _id to the URL.